Chelsea vs Crystal Palace

 Chelsea

-Enzo Maresca also achieved a personal milestone by becoming the first manager in the Premier League to see his team score six goals in their first away game.
+But Madueke wasn't the only Chelsea employee to leave the King Power Stadium with a personal milestone.
+Enzo Maresca became the first manager in the Premier League to see his team score six goals in their first away game in the competition.

-Despite a midweek 2-1 loss to Servette in the Europa Conference League playoffs, Chelsea advanced with a 3-2 aggregate win and are eager to replicate last weekend’s triumph over Palace in Sunday’s London derby.
+Despite a midweek 2-1 loss to Servette in the Europa Conference League playoffs, although going through on an aggregate 3-2 win, the Blues will be looking to repeat last weekend’s wide-margin victory over Palace in Sunday’s London derby.
+Surely, a 13-game winning run over the visitors will leave Chelsea in high spirits before the weekend.

 Crystal Palace